perspeqtive/sulu-snippet-tabs-bundle/README.md

 This ensures the data is correctly stored in your snippet’s `ext` field and is available in the output.

 ✅ That’s it!
 Once your configuration and forms are in place, the new tabs will automatically appear in the snippet edit view in the Sulu Admin.

+## 👩‍🍳 Contribution

+Please feel free to fork and extend existing or add new features and send a pull request with your changes!
+To establish a consistent code quality, please provide unit tests for all your changes and adapt the documentation.